 Problem Definition/ Background

 Estuaries represent a dynamic interface between freshwater inflows and coastal ocean systems, and they rank among the most productive of marine ecosystems.
-Estuaries provide important habitat for a variety of organisms.
-Eelgrass meadows serve as nurseries to many aquatic organisms.
+These environments provide important habitat for a variety of organisms.
+For example, eelgrass meadows serve as nurseries to many aquatic organisms.
 Salmonid species depend on estuaries for critical habitat to make physiological transitions between fresh and salt water.
 Harbor seals and California sea lions frequently use estuaries for feeding (Emmett et al. 2000).
-Estuaries buffer storm events and naturally filter out sediments, nutrients, and even some pollutants (Paerl 2004).
-Estuaries play vital roles in regional economies by providing shipping, commercial and recreational fishing, recreation, and tourism.
+Moreover, estuaries buffer storm events and naturally filter out sediments, nutrients, and even some pollutants (Paerl 2004).
+Additionally, estuaries play vital roles in regional economies by providing shipping, commercial and recreational fishing, recreation, and tourism.

 As transitional zones, estuaries are subject to increasing anthropogenic pressures, such as coastal population growth, changing land-use practices, and freshwater nutrient inputs (Lotze et al. 2006).
-Estuaries receive and process a large portion of land-based nutrients and pollutants entering via surface runoff, atmospheric discharge, and groundwater discharge, where much is delivered from urban center and agricultural watersheds (Paerl 2006).
+Estuaries receive and process a large portion of land-based nutrients and pollutants entering via surface runoff, atmospheric discharge, and groundwater discharge where much is delivered from urban center and agricultural watersheds (Paerl 2006).
 Nitrogen, in the form of nitrates, is an essential element controlling estuarine primary productivity (Caffery et al. 2002).
 Estimates indicate that nitrogen inputs have increased 10-fold in the past century.
 Current nitrogen loading rates often exceed rates required to sustain desirable primary production.
 Many estuaries are now facing nitrogen-over-enrichment, or “too much of a good thing” (Paerl 2006).
 This condition often leads to excessive primary production in the form of algal blooms resulting in eutrophication.
 Over time eutrophication can lead to chronic oxygen depletion and changes in species composition (Lotze et al. 2006).
 Persistent nitrogen enrichment is capable of altering ecosystem dynamics, thus reducing an estuary’s economic and intrinsic benefits (Robson et al. 2008).

 In response to these perturbations, monitoring efforts have a key role to provide data to managers, charged with the task of ensuring adequate water quality, wildlife habitat, recreational opportunities, and public safety.
 Most nutrient and water quality monitoring programs are conducted on monthly to weekly intervals.
 While volunteer monitoring programs may determine the overall seasonal nutrient distribution, they are unable to capture important details of transient events such as diel and tidal cycling, flushing and residence time of water, and episodic weather events and discharges.
 Capturing these transient events is necessary for accurate assessment of nutrient fluxes, contributing to the majority of annual nutrient budget (Jannasch et al. 2008).
 Nitrogen concentrations and physical conditions in estuaries should be monitored with a temporal resolution of at least 1 hour to accurately resolve the high frequency and episodic events contribute to environmental variability (Moline 1997, Chapin et al. 2004, Jannasch et al. 2008).
 Therefore, continuous, environmental sensor networks are important tools to capture critical elements of the hydrologic cycle, nitrogen cycle, and associated ecosystem processes (Jannasch et al. 2008).
 Sensor networks can provide scientists and managers with the appropriate data sets to accurately identify when and where nutrient loading occurs and lead to the development of management policies.